Political Fictions by Joan Didion

 Czeslaw Milosz (1911–2004) was born in Szetejnie, Lithuania.
 Over the course of his long and prolific career he published works in many genres, including criticism (The Captive Mind), fiction (The Issa Valley), memoir (Native Realm), and poetry (New and Collected Poems, 1931-2001).
 He was a member of the American Academy and Institute of Arts and Letters and was awarded the Nobel Prize for Literature in 1980.

-Steven Simon is Professor of Global Studies at Colby.
-He was National Security Council Senior Director for the Middle East and North Africa from 2011 to 2012.
+Steven Simon is an analyst at the Quincy Institute for Responsible Statecraft and Professor in the Practice of International Relations at Colby.
+He was National Security Council Senior Director for the Middle East and North Africa from 2011 to 2012 and Senior Director for Counterterrorism from 1994 to 1999.
 His book The Long Goodbye: The US and the Middle East from the Islamic Revolution to the Arab Spring will be published next year.
-(August 2019)
+(February 2020)